jan-warchol/cli-tools/lilypond/intro-text.md

 ------------

 **Operating system**:
-Ubuntu-based GNU/Linux (it's easy to make the scripts work on Debian).
+Ubuntu-based GNU/Linux (it's easy to make the scripts work on Debian, too).
 If you're using Windows or Mac you may consider installing Linux in a [_virtual machine_](http://en.wikipedia.org/wiki/Virtual_machine), as demonstrated in LilyPond's [Contributor's Guide]